onecx/release-notes/README.md

     * Feat: Provide a new slot for usage of theme in workspaces
       * SLOT: onecx-workspace-data => new => ./OneCXWorkspaceDataComponent (workspace)
       * SLOT: onecx-theme-list-workspaces-using-theme => outdated
+* User Profile 1.10.0
+    * Feat: Display IDM provider and issuer within personal data
+    * Fix: Time zone and color scheme settings disabled because they are not currently in use
 * Welcome 1.7.0
     * Fix: display a single URL background image
 * Workspace 1.17.0